Aerospacerr/Iris-Dataset-Exploratory-Data-Analysis/README.md

-## Classifier methods on IRIS Dataset - Deep Learning Included
+## Iris Dataset Exploratory Data Analysis

 Iris dataset is the best known dataset in the machine learning literature.
 It contains 150 samples, 50 samples for each of the 3 classes.
 Class labels are given in the last column of the